Therapy

 Defining “Self” in Internal Family Systems

-Like told in my own story above, IFS has the potential to lead one into profoundly visionary and emotionally cathartic experiences which are comparable to some of the most healing moments that I’ve experienced with psychedelic medicines.
+IFS has the potential to lead one into profoundly visionary and emotionally cathartic experiences.
+For me, IFS has been comparable to some of the most healing moments that I’ve experienced with psychedelic medicines.

 IFS can provide both facilitators and participants a language by which to conceptualize and map an experience that would otherwise be, by its very nature, ineffable.